 Nick enjoys the banter and friendships he has made at Farra.
 He is always ready to assist customers and particularly enjoys doing the stainless cabinets Sheetmetal complete for Switchbuild and the relationship he has built up with them.

 Don’t get complacent in your job, strive to keep your job interesting.

-Outside of work Nick loves to mow his lawns on his ride-on mower and take one of his 14 jet skis for a run.
+Outside of work Nick loves to mow his lawns on his ride-on mower and take his jet ski out for a run.

 Adrian joined the Farra family just over 21 years ago after doing a few casual jobs here and there.
 He started off on the shop floor in the days when Stainless, Sheetmetal and Lifts were one and he remembers guillotining 4.5 tonne of 6mm plate.
 He did many roles in the Sheetmetal shop over the years such as Bender on the press brake, working the turrets, and had a year on nightshift before being asked to do the Computer Programming for the ever-growing Fisher & Paykel workload.
 His vast experience in the Sheetmetal shop, knowledge of the machines, and how to program and run them lead to his now position of Project Manager.